sbl1996/pytorch-hrvvi-ext/README.md

 - Automatic gpu support like Keras
 - Metric for both CV and NLP (Loss, Accuracy, Top-K Accuracy, mAP, BLEU)
 - Checkpoints of the whole trainer by epochs or metrics
-- Send metric history to WeChat

 ## Datasets
-`hutil` contains many datasets wrapped by me providing `torchvison.datasets` style API.
+`horch` contains many datasets wrapped by me providing `torchvison.datasets` style API.
 Some of them is much easier to train than VOC or COCO and more suitable for *BEGINNERS* in object detection.

 - CaptchaDetectionOnline: generate captcha image and bounding boxes of chars online
 - SVHNDetection: [SVHN](http://ufldl.stanford.edu/housenumbers/) dataset for object detection
 - VOCDetection: enhanced `torchvision.datasets.VOCDetection` with test set
 - VOCSegmentation: enhanced `torchvision.datasets.VOCVOCSegmentation` with [trainaug](http://home.bharathh.info/pubs/codes/SBD/download.html) set
+- Costom COCO format dataset with COCOEval

 ## Transforms
-Transoforms in `hutil` transform inputs and targets of datasets simultaneously, which is more flexible than `torchvison.transforms` and makes it easier to do data augmentation for object detection with `torchvision.transforms` style API.
+Transoforms in `horch` transform inputs and targets of datasets simultaneously, which is more flexible than `torchvison.transforms` and makes it easier to do data augmentation for object detection with `torchvision.transforms` style API.

 - Resize
 - CenterCrop
 - RandomResizedCrop
+- RandomSampleCrop
 - ToPercentCoords
 - RandomHorizontalFlip
+- SSDTransform

 ### Detection
-`hutil.detection` provides many useful functions for object detection includeing:
+`horch.detection` provides many useful functions for object detection includeing:

 - BBox: bounding box class supporting three formats (LTRB, XYWH, LTWH)
 - transform_bbox: transform bounding box between three formats
 - iou_1m: calculate IOU between 1 and many
 - non_max_suppression

+### Models

 ### Others
 - train_test_split: Split a dataset to a train set and a test set with different (or same) transforms
 - init_weights: Initialize weights of your model in the right and easy way
-- Fullset: Transform your dataset to `hutil` style dataset
+- Fullset: Transform your dataset to `horch` style dataset

 # Examples